 The formation of the basin in which Lake Michigan now lies began with the erosion of the preglacial land surface by streams.
-When the ice of the great continental glacier entered the Great Lakes region from Canada, its flow was directed down a pre-existing stream valley system that had been cut along the present north-south trend of the lake.
+When the ice of the great continental glacier entered the Great Lakes region from Canada, its flow was directed down a pre-existing stream valley system which had been cut along the present N-S trend of the lake.
 In the course of time, the glacier made a series of advances and retreats, and with each advance, the ice modified the basin.

-During the last major advance of the glacier down the Lake Michigan basin some 14,000 years ago, the ice laid down extensive deposits, called moraines, which parallel the lake shore but occur inland.
-Prominent among these moraines is a series of concentric ridges that formed roughly parallel to the lakeshore.
-These are called the Lake Border Moraines and are significant because they control the surface drainage (Figure 1).
-Streams that originate to the east of the moraines in Wisconsin flow into Lake Michigan, while most streams to the west ultimately drain into the Mississippi River.
+During the last major advance of the glacier down the Lake Michigan basin some 14,000 years ago, the ice laid down extensive deposits, called moraines, consisting of sand, gravel, silt, and clay along what is now the margin of the lake.
+Prominent among these moraines is a series of concentric ridges which formed roughly parallel to the lake shore.
+These are called the Lake Border Moraines and are significant because they control the surface drainage.
+Streams that originate to the east of the moraines flow into Lake Michigan, while most streams to the west ultimately drain into the Mississippi River.
 Because of this, only a limited number of relatively small streams flow into the lake in southeastern Wisconsin.
-Many of the areas along the shore with high, steep bluffs were formed where the Lake Border Moraines were cut through by shoreline erosion.

-As the ice that deposited the Lake Border Moraines began to retreat northward up the Lake Michigan basin, the water released as the ice melted was trapped between the ice front to the north and the high ground surrounding the basin to the south.
-The surface of the lake thus formed was about 60 feet above the modern lake level.
-Shoreline processes along this ancestral lake built beaches, cut bluffs and terraces, and formed sand dunes.
-The remnants of these features are still to be seen in places high above the present shoreline, and attest to the fact that shoreline erosion in the area is far from a recent phenomenon.
+As the ice that deposited the Lake Border Moraines began to retreat into the Lake Michigan basin, the water that was released as the ice melted was trapped between the ice front to the north and the high ground surrounding the basin on the south.
+The surface of the lake thus formed was about sixty feet above the modern lake level.
+Shoreline processes along this ancestral lake built beaches, cut bluffs and terraces and formed sand dunes.
+The remnants of these features are still to be seen in places high above the present shoreline, and attest to the fact that shoreline erosion in the area is far from being a recent phenomenon (Figure 1).
 The very complex details of the evolution of the Great Lakes are beyond the scope of this report.
-Let it suffice to say that Lake Michigan drained either southward or eastward through a succession of outlets, that a new lake level was established with each successive outlet, and that along the shore line of each of these levels features were developed that are similar to those being formed today (Figure 2).
+Let it suffice to say that Lake Michigan drained either southward or eastward through a succession of outlets, that corresponding to each new outlet a new lake level was established, and that along the shoreline of each of these levels features were developed that are similar to those being formed today.